How to calculate ABC analysis – a working example

 From ABC classification calculations in Excel to automation systems

 For starters, it’s one-dimensional, so it can only use one factor to evaluate and categorise products.
-For a more advanced classification framework that is still possible to carry out in Excel, you could consider ABC XYZ analysis.
-This introduces the concept of forecastability, e.g. how easy it is to forecast the demand for an item based on its variability of demand.
-ABC XYZ analysis, therefore, allows you to segment items based on their value AND forecastability, again improving your stocking policies and inventory management processes.
+ABC XYZ analysis is a more advanced classification framework you can still use in Excel.
+This introduces the concept of forecastability, e.g. how easy it is to forecast an item’s demand based on its demand variability.
+ABC XYZ analysis allows you to segment items based on their value AND forecastability, improving your stocking policies and inventory management processes.

-ABC classification and XYZ analysis both still have a glaringly obvious limitation – they are manual processes, taking up value time and quickly becoming out-of-date.
-Despite some enterprise resource planning (ERP) systems or inventory management software solutions providing basic inventory classification functionality, inventory planners often use Excel spreadsheets for such calculations.
-This can lead to classification models quickly becoming out of date.
+ABC classification and XYZ analysis still have an obvious limitation – they are manual processes, so they take up valuable time.
+Despite some enterprise resource planning (ERP) systems or inventory management software solutions providing basic ABC classification of inventory functionality, inventory planners often use Excel spreadsheets instead.
+Unfortunately, as soon as you can complete your spreadsheet, it will be out dated.
 Products can rapidly move between categories as their sales/consumption rises and falls.
 Updating calculations quarterly or even monthly can be very time-consuming.
-Unfortunately, as soon as you complete your spreadsheet, it will go out of date.

-The answer is to use an inventory optimisation tool to automate the process.
-Software such as EazyStock allows you to categorise your inventory based on multidimensional criteria, including demand, sales frequency, number of picks, and annual consumption value.
+The answer is to use an inventory optimisation tool like Eazystock to automate the ABC analysis of inventory process.
+EazyStock allows you to categorise your inventory based on multidimensional criteria, including demand, sales frequency, number of picks, and annual consumption value.

-By automating your inventory classification process, you can ensure that it stays up-to-date.
+Automating your ABC analysis of inventory classification process ensures it stays up-to-date.
 Daily re-classifications mean products are always managed according to the most relevant inventory policy.

-For more information on how EazyStock can help with ABC classification, get in touch with our team.
+For more information on how EazyStock can help with ABC classification, book a demo below or get in touch with our team.

 Ein roter Hintergrund mit Holzblöcken, die mit A, B und C gekennzeichnet sind.
 Das A ist in Rot mit einem roten Rand, das B ist in Gelb mit einem gelben Rand und das C ist in Blau mit einem blauen Rand ABC-Analyse ABC XYZ